-- Includes reports developed from electronic medical records (EMRs) that identify residents with increased risk who may need changes in care to prevent adverse events; - Provides clinical information in weekly reports that help clinical staff intervene in a more timely and appropriate way; - Provides worksheets to help staff members assess how they currently identify changes in risk, make intervention decisions, and identify ways to integrate On-Time reports into day-to-day clinical discussions; - Uses a Facilitator to help staff understand the reports and to guide them on how to integrate these reports into day-to-day clinical decisionmaking; and - Encourages discussions of at-risk residents on a weekly basis using electronic reports with input from relevant staff (e.g., nursing assistants, director of nursing [DON], wound nurses, dietary, rehab, and pharmacy).
+- Identifies residents with increasing risk who may need changes in care to prevent adverse events; - Provides clinical information in weekly reports that help clinical staff intervene in a more timely and appropriate way; - Provides worksheets to help staff members assess how they currently identify changes in risk, make intervention decisions, and identify ways to integrate On-Time reports into day-to-day clinical discussions; - Uses a Facilitator to help staff understand the reports and to guide them on how to integrate these reports into day-to-day clinical decisionmaking; and - Encourages weekly discussions of at-risk residents using electronic reports with input from relevant staff (e.g., nursing assistants, Director of Nursing (DON), wound nurses, dietitian, Rehab staff, and pharmacist).

-The goal is for the nursing home team to use the On-Time risk report on a weekly basis and encourage multidisciplinary input (e.g., certified nursing assistants [CNAs], DON, wound nurses, dietary, rehab, primary care physician, and pharmacy) to identify timely interventions that will help prevent adverse events.
+The goal is for the nursing home team to use the On-Time risk reports on a weekly basis and encourage multidisciplinary input (e.g., certified nursing assistants [CNAs], DON, wound nurses, dietitian, Rehab staff, primary care physician, and pharmacist) to identify timely interventions that will help prevent adverse events.